chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 This should be moved to an "Export debug data" H2 section when there is enough content for that, but there is not right now, so it is here.
 -->

-Um die aktuelle Aufrufliste in die Zwischenablage zu kopieren, zeigen Sie auf eine beliebige Stelle im Bereich Anrufliste, öffnen Sie das Kontextmenü \(rechtsklicken\), und wählen Sie Stapelverfolgung kopieren **aus.** ****
+Wenn Sie den aktuellen Aufrufstapel in die **** Zwischenablage kopieren möchten, zeigen Sie auf eine beliebige Stelle im Bereich Anrufliste, öffnen Sie das Kontextmenü \(rechtsklicken\), und wählen Sie Stapelverfolgung kopieren **aus.**

 :::image type="complex" source="../media/javascript-glitch-debug-js-sources-get-started-inputs-are-empty-copy-stack-trace.msft.png" alt-text="Wählen Sie Stapelverfolgung kopieren aus" lightbox="../media/javascript-glitch-debug-js-sources-get-started-inputs-are-empty-copy-stack-trace.msft.png":::
    Wählen **Sie Stapelverfolgung kopieren aus**